 Executive Order 18

 Leading By Example Towards A Clean Energy Economy & Sustainable Natural Environment.
-This order sets goals for state government energy reduction and efficiency and use of renewable energy, as well as other sustainable practices and operations.
+This executive order sets goals for reducing energy use increasing energy efficiency and use of renewable energy, as well as other sustainable practices and operations in state government facilities.

 RGGI is a 9-state carbon dioxide (CO2) budget trading program.
 RGGI is the first market-based regulatory program in the United States to reduce greenhouse gas emissions.

 Delaware’s Renewable Portfolio Standard (RPS) requires that 25 percent (including 3.5 percent photovoltaic) of the state’s electricity be generated by renewable resources by 2025.